rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 <h3 id="d-3"> ☑️ Step 3.
 Edit <code>/index.js</code>  </h3>

-We're going to add a new mechanism in `index.js`, which we'll use in `/profile.html`.
+We're going to add two functions in `index.js`, which we'll use in `/profile.html`.
+The first is a function to update the user buttons, in the header, called `render_user_buttons`.
-We'll need an empty function called `current_user_loaded`:
+The second is an empty function called `current_user_loaded`, which we'll call in `boot`, to reprogram on other pages.

 ```javascript
 ////  SECTION 2: Functions.